 - Hook Mechanism

 Comes with a reusable anchor (temporary) and with the fasteners needed to install the anchor.
-Can be used even on 12/12 roof pitches.
+Can even be used on 12/12 roof pitches.

 The shock-absorbing lanyard is a must for any personal fall arrest system.
-In case of a fall, it cushions the impact and saves you from a hard impact fall that can result in multiple injuries.
+In case of a fall, it cushions the impact and saves you from a hard impact fall that can result in injuries.

 Wearing a full-body safety harness is the next essential thing when it comes to rooftop safety.